 The lecture series is sponsored by the Spoerl Lectureship in Science in Society.
 Established in 1999 by Milwaukee-Downer College graduate Barbara Gray Spoerl, and her husband, Edward, the lectureship promotes interest and discussion on the role of science and technology in societies worldwide.

 Lawrence University, "Environmental Sociologist Discusses “Sense of Place” in Lawrence University Environmental Studies Series Address" (2005).
 Press Releases.
-Paper 359.
+359.